What does ISO mean in Photography

-If there are enough light, you want to keep your images with the minimum noise, you have a tripod and you not need to freeze a movement, you should keep the ISO at 100.
+If there is enough light, you want to keep your images with the minimum noise, you have a tripod and you do not need to freeze a movement, you should keep the ISO at 100.

 But there are situations where you can play with this setting.
-One of these situations is when you can’t decrease more the aperture to get more light.
-Also, you could need a specific time of exposition of your image.
+One of these situations is when you can’t decrease the aperture to get more light.
+Also, you could need a specific time for the exposition of your image.

 What ISO should I shoot at?

 In situations with low light (like concerts), you will need to increase the ISO.
 For night photography you also will need to understand that it’s normal to get noisy images.
 If you don’t have a tripod, again you will need to increase the ISO.
 Finally, if you go to photograph a subject in movement, you could need to increase this setting.